 DepositAccounts.com offers a When to Break a CD Calculator.
 However, it assumes the new CD has the same term as the remaining term on the existing CD.
-In other words, it compares keeping a CD for 2 more years until maturity with breaking the CD now and getting into a new 2-year CD.
-Here this reader was asking about
+In other words, it compares keeping a CD with two more years until maturity with breaking the CD now and getting into a new 2-year CD.

-The missing piece of information is what rate you can get when you buy a 5-year CD in 2 years.
-Nobody knows, but you can guess.
-If the rate 2 years from now is low, you are better off breaking the CD and getting into a higher rate now.
-If it is high, you may be better off just waiting until your current CD matures and getting into a higher rate then.
+The missing piece of information is how much interest you can get when you buy a 3-year CD two years from now.
+Nobody knows but you can guess.
+If the annual interest rate two years from now is low, you are better off breaking the CD and getting into a higher rate now.
+If it is high, you may be better off just waiting until your current CD matures and getting into a higher rate at that time.

 I didn’t find a calculator for this situation when I did a quick Google search.
 So I made one myself.
 Enter the numbers directly into the calculator below.
-It will do the math for you.
+The formula will do the math for you.

-You enter the information about your existing CD and the new CD you are considering: the rates, the remaining term on the existing CD, the term of the new CD, and the early withdrawal penalty on each CD.
-You enter a guess of the rate when your existing CD matures.
-The calculator then tells you how much more you will get if you break the existing CD and buy a new longer term CD now.
-If that number is negative, it means you should keep the existing CD and just wait.
+You enter a guess of the interest rate when your existing CD matures.
+The calculator then tells you the additional amount of money you’ll get if you break the existing CD and buy a new longer-term CD now.
+If that earnings number is negative, it means you should keep the existing CD and just wait.